 From the rich culinary traditions of the Malabari Muslims in the North and the outstanding credentials of the vegetarian wedding cooks in Thrissur and Palakkad to the scrumptious beef and seafood mainstays of Central Kerala's Syrian Christians and the flavoursome chicken dishes in Thiruvananthapuram, Kerala is truly a gourmand's delight.
 With so much variety across each of its regions, it's impossible to compress the state's 'must try' dishes into a short list; we provide some pointers where to begin:

 1. The 'Chips'

-For many people outside the state, Kerala's chips varietals are usually the first point of reference.
+For many people outside the state, Kerala's chips varietals are usually the first point of food reference.
 There are plenty of variations that include raw jackfruit or thinly sliced tapioca almost always fried in fragrant coconut oil.
 There's also the sweet (Sarkara Upperi/Sarkara Varatti) banana chips coated in jaggery - a special around Vishu (New Year).
 But it's the ubiquitous raw banana chips (Ethakka Upperi) usually available round the year, that win our vote.
 The sliced raw banana is soaked in turmeric and salt water before it is fried thus lending the chips its yellow hue.

 2. Appam and Stew

 This is the one dish I recommend for the uninitiated, largely based on my own discovery of Kerala food.
 It's impossible not to fall for a well-made appam - soft in the centre and crispy as you approach the ends.
 The Vella Appam tastes best with the stew (either meat or Pachakari - vegetables), rich in coconut milk and mildly spiced with ginger and green chillies.
 A breakfast favourite in many Syrian Christian homes but an anytime meal at most Kerala restaurants.